DFStewart/CarND-MPC-Project/README.md

 ## MPC With Latency

 The simulator artifically adds 100 ms of latency between command and actuator response in order to mimic real life actuator delay.
 To deal with the latency I used the suggestion in Lesson 19 to create a simple dynamic model of the system and propogated the state from the simulator for the duration of the latency.
+This model is shown in the equations below.
 This new state could then be used by the MPC solver as its new initial state.

 ![alt text][image4]